 a.
 What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known. b.
+If any, generally describe and give approximate quantities if known.

+The project to operate a paintbooth for a bodyshop would emit VOC'S, volatile organic compunds, 2.60 tpy.

+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

+No.

-C. Proposed measures to reduce or control emissions or other impacts to air, if any: 3.
-Wa iter a.
-Surface Water:
+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: Use waterborne paints that release fewer hazardous air pollutants and meet clean air regulations.

+3. Water

-- (1) Is there any surface water body on or in the immediate vicinity of the site (including yearround and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- a.
+Surface Water: - (1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
+If appropriate, state what stream or river it flows into.

+No there is not.

+(2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.

+No, does not apply.

-If appropriate, state what stream or river it flows into. - (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. - (3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - Will the proposal require surface water withdrawals or diversions?
+(3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.

+Does not apply.

+(4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.

+No.

-(5) Does the proposal lie within a 100-year floodplain?
+- Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-(6) Does the proposal involve any discharges of waste materials to surface waters?
-If so, describe the type of waste and anticipated volume of discharge. b.
-Grou ind Water: (1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+(5)No. (6)Does the proposal involve any discharges of waste materials to surface waters?
+If so, describe the type of waste and anticipated volume of discharge.
+No. b.
+Ground Water: Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.
-(2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals ; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-C. Wate er Runoff (including stormwater): (1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+No waste material will be discharged into the ground.
+Describe waste material that will be discharged into the ground from septic tanks or other (2) sources, if any (for example: Domestic sewage; industrial, containing the following chemicals. . . ; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. c.
+Water Runoff (including stormwater): - (1) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe.
-(2) Could waste materials enter ground or surface waters?
-If so, generally describe.
-(3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.